alejandro-onatra/compose-openapi/README.md

 # Swagger Service with Docker Compose
-This is a useful way to actually start the Open APi server with some Swagg!!
+This is a useful way to actually start the Open API server with some Swagg!!

 #### Disclaimer
 <sup>Only MAC OSX and Linux based operating systems supported</sup>